 Keeping members engaged on your site can be a challenge.
 One tool you can use to improve retention and engagement is reminding your users to log back into the site.

-Sending reminder emails manually would take a lot of time and would be difficult to keep track of.
+Sending reminder emails and SMS messages manually would take a lot of time and would be difficult to keep track of.

 1) Create the First Automation

 Here’s a screenshot of the automation you’ll import (instructions shortly).

 The automation has no trigger.
 It will be triggered by a second automation we’ll cover shortly.